 Our clinical trials are performed at clinical trial sites and are administered by us with assistance from CROs or outside contractors as necessary.
-Clinical trial costs are accrued based on estimates of work completed to date by CROs, outside contractors and clinical trial sites that manage and perform the trials.
-We obtain initial estimates of total costs based on the trial protocol, actual enrollment of subjects, trial duration, project management costs, manufacturing costs, patient treatment costs and other activities as required by the trial protocol.
-Additional, non-patient related costs may be charged to us and are recognized as the tasks are completed by the clinical trial site.
+Clinical trial costs are recorded or accrued based on actual invoices received and estimates of work completed to date by CROs, outside contractors and clinical trial sites that manage and perform the trials.
+We obtain initial estimates of accrued costs based on the trial protocol and actual enrollment of subjects, trial duration, project and data management costs, patient treatment costs and other activities as required by the trial protocol.
+Additionally, non-patient related costs may be charged to us and are recognized as the tasks are completed by the clinical trial site.
 Accrued clinical trial costs may be subject to revisions as clinical trials progress and any revisions are recorded in the period in which the facts that give rise to the revisions become known.